 TGbe editor: Please update the following paragraph (including insertion of a new paragraph) in this subclause as shown below:

-An AP affiliated with an AP MLD shall not include a Timestamp field, a Beacon Interval field, AID field, an SSID element, a BSS Max Idle Period element, a Neighbor Report element, a Reduced Neighbor Report element, a Multiple BSSID element, TIM element, Multiple BSSID-Index element, Multiple BSSID Configuration element or another Multi-Link element in the Per-STA Profile subelement of the Basic Multi-Link element for a reported AP.
+An AP affiliated with an AP MLD shall not include a Timestamp field, a Beacon Interval field, AID field, a BSS Max Idle Period element, a Neighbor Report element, a Reduced Neighbor Report element, a Multiple BSSID element, TIM element, Multiple BSSID-Index element, Multiple BSSID Configuration element or another Multi-Link element in the Per-STA Profile subelement of the Basic Multi-Link element for a reported AP.

+An AP affiliated with an AP MLD shall not include SSID element in the Per-STA Profile subelement of the Basic Multi-Link element for a reported AP unless both the conditions are satisfied for the element:

+The element carries complete profile of the reported AP

+The element is contained in a Multi-Link probe response transmitted by the transmitted BSSID in a multiple BSSID set in response to a Multi-Link probe request directed to the nontransmitted BSSID in the same multiple BSSID set.

 35.3.4.2 Use of Multi-Link probe request and response